MohamedBenighil/my-invoice-app/README.md

         # part3: we need a way of calling setCurrentStatus
             # part3.1 : add a second function and verify it works
             # part3.2 : call setCurrentStatus: verify it works
+            # part3.3 : what if the request fails >  add try catch

 ```